Temperature in Perspective

 Rising ocean levels are one of the greatest pending catastrophes proclaimed by Climatism.
 Warming global temperatures, resulting in the melting of Earth’s icecaps, are the predicted cause.
 Al Gore, James Hansen, and others predict a sea level rise of 6 meters (20 feet) or more by the year 2100.
 Sea level rise in the 21st century, if measured in meters, would certainly be a disaster for coastal cities and nations around the world.
 But what can we really expect?
 Are Earth’s icecaps melting at an alarming rate?

-Climatists are in a tizzy about the decline in the 1–2 percent of Earth’s ice found in the arctic, but rarely discuss the antarctic icecap, which holds about 90 percent of Earth’s ice.
-The reason is that satellite images show that antarctic sea ice has been expanding for the last 30 years.
-Despite predictions from climate computer models, antarctic surface temperatures have also been flat to declining over the last 30 years.
+Climatists warn about the decline in the 1–2 percent of Earth’s ice found in the Arctic, but rarely discuss the Antarctic Icecap, which holds about 90 percent of Earth’s ice.
+The reason is that satellite images show that Antarctic sea ice has been stable for the last 30 years.
+Antarctic land ice around the South Pole has been thickening over the last 50 years.
+Despite predictions from climate computer models, Antarctic surface temperature have been mostly unchanged over the last 30 years.

-So, what does all this mean for sea level rise?
+In summary, Antarctic ice is, on average, unchanging; Greenland ice is slowly melting and contributing about 3 inches of sea level rise per century; and Arctic sea ice is losing about 4.5 percent per decade without adding a measurable amount to sea levels.
 Ocean levels have been rising for at least the last 20,000 years.
-Scientists at NASA estimate the rise at 120 meters (390 feet).
-No one is able to tell where natural sea-level rise ends and “man-made sea-level rise” begins.
-For the last 150 years, sea levels have risen at a rate of about 7–8 inches per century, far less than the 20-foot rise predicted by climate alarmists.
+Scientists at the National Aeronautics and Space Administration (NASA) estimate the rise at 120 meters (390 feet).
+No one is able to tell when natural sea-level rise ended, and “man-made sea-level rise” began.
+For the last 150 years, ocean levels have risen at a rate of about 7–8 inches per century, far less than the 20-foot rise predicted by climate alarmists.
 Mankind will need to adapt to naturally rising seas as we have always done, but a catastrophic rise is unlikely.

 Stronger Hurricanes and Storms?

 Climatists love inclement weather.
-Every hurricane, tornado, drought, flood, and even snowstorms have become “evidence” supporting of the theory of man-made global warming.
+Every hurricane, tornado, drought, flood, and even snowstorms have become “evidence” supporting the theory of human-caused global warming.
 But a look at history shows that current weather events are neither more frequent than past events nor more violent than weather of the past.

 In 2005, Hurricane Katrina hit New Orleans with Category 3-force winds estimated at 125 mph.
 The subsequent failure of levees in the city made Katrina the most destructive in US history in terms of economic losses.
 That same year, hurricanes Dennis and Rita hammered the Gulf Coast, while Wilma devastated South Florida.
 The years 2004–2005 rivaled 1993–1994 and 1997–1998 for the most active hurricane periods in recent history.

 Tornados are a favorite of climate alarmists.
 In 2011, many claimed that violent tornados that hit the central and southern US were “influenced by, “affected by,” “fueled by,” or “contained fingerprints of” man-made global warming.
 But none of the alarmists commented on the almost complete lack of tornados in US weather of 2012.
-Its true that the total number of tornados recorded has been increasing.
+It’s true that the total number of tornados recorded has been increasing.
 But this is due to better radar detection techniques and many of these funnel clouds never touch the ground.
-A graph of data from the National Climatic Data Center shows that the number of strong tornados peaked in the 1970s and has been declining for the last 30 years.
-There is no trend evidence to show that storms are getting stronger or more frequent due to man-made greenhouse gas emissions or other causes.
+A graph of data from the US National Climatic Data Center (NCDC) shows that the number of strong tornados peaked in the 1970s and has been declining for the last 30 years.
+There is no trend evidence to show that storms are getting stronger or more frequent due to human-caused greenhouse gas emissions.

 Droughts and Floods?